 Courses & Practicum

 The field camp initiates community building for each year of OEE teacher candidates.
 This initial sense of community is enlarged through classes, additional events and workshops held throughout the rest of the year.
-In addition to the required curriculum courses of the regular program, all OEE teacher candidates participate in three related environmental and outdoor-focused courses that are unlike other outdoor programs which offer OEE as a single course.
+See the Academic Calendar for degree requirements and course descriptions.

 Regular practicum placements mean that you will work alongside other education professionals in classrooms for 20 weeks: one component in the first summer (3 weeks); two components in the fall (3 weeks each); one component in the winter term (4 weeks) followed by an alternative practicum (3 weeks); and one component in the second summer (4 weeks).

 For the 3 week alternative practicum, OEE teacher candidates are required to complete an alternative practicum that is in a non-traditional outdoor based setting.
 You can do the alternative practicum anywhere in the world as long as it is related to your program.
-We also provide travel fellowships that can help you get there.
+There are travel fellowships available that can help you get there.